scaffold-eth/scaffold-eth/README.md

 📱 Open http://localhost:3000 to see the app

-🏗 scaffold-eth is a **hackthon** stack for quick product prototyping on Ethereum.
+🏗 scaffold-eth is a hackthon stack for quick product prototyping on Ethereum.

-🦸‍♀️ Its super power is letting you make small changes to an existing decentralized application with tons of useful components you can pull of the shelf.
+👩‍🔬 This scaffolding leverages state of the art tooling from the ecosystem.

+🧪 It is a free standing dapp so you can learn by making small changes.

 > *After installing*, your dev environment should look like this: